ava-labs/avalanche-docs/docs/overview/getting-started/avalanche-platform.md

 ## Exchange Chain (X-Chain)

-The **X-Chain** is responsible for operations on digital smart assets known as **Avalanche Native Assets**.
+The **X-Chain** is responsible for operations on digital smart assets known as **Avalanche Native Tokens**.
 A smart asset is a representation of a real-world resource (for example, equity, or a bond) with sets of rules that govern its behavior, like "can’t be traded until tomorrow."
 The [X-Chain API](../../apis/avalanchego/apis/x-chain.md) supports the creation and trade of Avalanche Native Tokens.